For decades, TV news reporter Russ Ewing stood beside more than 100 people — at their request — as they surrendered to the police.

 When Axton Betz-Hamilton was 11 years old, her parents' identities were stolen, but at that time consumer protection services for identity theft victims were basically non-existent.
 So the family dealt with the consequences as best they could.
 But when Axton Betz-Hamilton got to college, she realized that her identity had...

 Police officer John Edwards was patrolling a quiet neighborhood in Bellaire, Texas when he saw an SUV driven by two young African-American men, including Robbie Tolan.
 It was just before 2am on December 31, 2008.
 Edwards followed the SUV and ran the license plate number.
 When his computer indicated that...

-In 2001, a woman was found dead in a pool of her own blood.
-Her husband was convicted of her murder.
-But a curious neighbor had a different theory... one that brings new meaning to man vs. beast.
+In 2001, Kathleen Peterson was found dead in a pool of her own blood.
+Her husband Michael Peterson was convicted of her murder.
+A curious neighbor, a lawyer named Larry Pollard, had a different theory... one that brings new meaning to man vs. beast.
 Explore a theory you won’t find...